 Thankfully, there are watchdogs to protect investors like you:

-- The Better Business Bureau (BBB) is a valuable resource for checking a company’s reputation and seeing if there are ongoing complaints or fraud claims.
+• The BBB can also be a very useful tool for researching a company’s reputation and whether or not there are currently pending complaints or fraud claims.

 What You Can Do To Avoid Franchise Fraud